Control-Oriented Deep Space Communications For Unmanned Space Exploration

+Based on above approximation processes, we can see that \eqref{j5} closely aligns to the original expression when the system is in the assure-to-be-stable region.
+However, this approximation would lose its efficiency when the working point is out of this region.
+Since the following introduced closed-form solution is derived from the approximation of the rate-cost function, it works well in the assure-to-be-stable region where the accuracy of these approximations are maintained.
+Correspondingly, the precision of the closed-form solution diminishes in the region approaching the critical stability, where the approximations are no longer accurate.
 By testing the Slater condition, it is easy to find that the strong duality holds for (P3).
 Solving its dual problem yields the same optimal solution.
 The dual problem is given by

 where $\lambda$ is the Lagrangian multiplier.
-The stable condition is omitted for it is satisfied in advance in the assure-to-be-stable region.
+The stable condition is omitted because it is satisfied in the assure-to-be-stable region.
 The Karush-Kuhn-Tucker (KKT) conditions of (P4) are given by